thaliaarchi/bfcorpus/ultrabear/README.md

 A program by Alex Hall aka UltraBear to print the script of *Bee Movie* (2007).
 It was generated with [asc_bf.py](https://github.com/ultrabear/bfi/blob/main/asc_bf.py), which encodes each character as the difference from the mean of all characters in the text, and aims to impede optimizations with its large size.
+It is succeeded by [asc_bf](https://github.com/ultrabear/asc_bf), written in Rust.

 - [examples/beemovie.bf](https://github.com/ultrabear/bfi/blob/main/examples/beemovie.bf)